 Are you studying without the support of your family, i.e. you may say you’re ‘not on speaking terms’ with them, or you may feel you’ve been ‘disowned’, ‘fallen out’ or ‘lost contact’ with family members?
-At the Careers and Employability Service, we provide tailored support to help you build your skills, experience and contacts, and progress into a graduate job or further study.
+At the Careers and Employability Service, we're here to help you build your skills, experience and contacts, and support you in applying for graduate jobs or further study.
 Sheryl Cruickshank is the named contact for estranged students, so do contact her directly with any questions or to arrange an appointment.

 Are you aware of the career options open to you?